jollygoodjacob/OpenRES/README.md

 **Functional Process Zone (FPZ)** classification is a method used to divide a river network into segments (or "zones") that share similar physical, hydrological, and geomorphic characteristics.
 Rather than treating a river as a continuum, FPZ classification recognizes that rivers are composed of a diverse set of reaches, each shaped by different landscape and hydrologic processes.
 These zones reflect how the river behaves in a given segment, including how it flows, how it transports sediment, how it interacts with its floodplain, and what types of habitats it supports.

-The nine features historically used to define Functional Process Zones are:
+The nine features historically used to define Functional Process Zones, which are captured in the core functionality of OpenRES, are:

   **1. Elevation (ELE)**: Elevation value (often in meters), extracted from the center of each stream segment.